By: Celeste R. MacElrevey, Ph.D., Senior Pharmacokineticist & QA Specialist

-Previous posts in this series gave an overview of drug interaction studies [Drug Interaction Studies Part 1] and in vitro studies [Drug Interaction Studies Part 2], based on the 2012 guidance, “Drug Interaction Studies – Study Design, Data Analysis, Implications for Dosing, and Labeling Recommendations.”
-This post focuses on in vivo studies.
+Previous posts in this series: Drug Interaction Studies Part 1 gives an overview and introduction of drug interaction studies.
+Drug Interaction Studies Part 2 gives an overview and introduction of in vitro studies.
+Both posts are based on the 2012 guidance, “Drug Interaction Studies – Study Design, Data Analysis, Implications for Dosing, and Labeling Recommendations.”

 Overall, the guidance focuses on in vitro and in vivo studies of drug metabolism, drug transport, and drug-drug or drug-therapeutic protein interactions and is aimed at sponsors of new drug applications (NDAs) and biologics license applications (BLAs).
-If in vitro studies and other information indicate that in vivo drug-drug interaction studies should be conducted, you should consider the following:
+If in vitro studies and other information indicate that in vivo drug-drug interaction studies should be conducted, you should consider the following 9 items:

 PopPK analyses of data from large-scale clinical studies can help characterize the clinical impact of interactions (previously known and unknown) and determine recommendations for dosage modifications for the investigational drug as a substrate (i.e., a victim of interaction), but are less likely to be useful in assessing the investigational drug’s role as a perpetrator.
 PopPK approaches can be considered conclusive in certain cases utilizing carefully designed study protocols.
 Simulations using PBPK models can help optimize study design and detailed information on dosage and timing should be documented for co-administered drugs.

 Studies can use randomized crossover, 1-sequence crossover, or parallel design.
 There may be a reason to have an extra period when the interacting drug is removed to assess effect duration.
 Studies may use single or multiple doses for either or both the substrate (S) and investigational drug (I), as appropriate.

 3. Study Population